Dedman College of Hospitality

 Undergraduate Programs

-Dean and Robert H. Dedman Professor of Hospitality Management: Don Farr; Assistant Dean: Alishia Piotrowski; Bessie Morgan Marshall Professor in Hospitality Management: Kimberly Harris; Cecil B. Day Distinguished Professor of Ethics: Nathan Line; Robert H. Dedman Professor of Hospitality and Tourism Management: Tarik Dogru; J. Willard Marriott Sr. Professor in Hospitality: Lydia Hanks; Robert H. Dedman Professor in Hospitality Management: Woody Kim; Associate Professor: Sean McGinley, Jane Ohlin; Assistant Professors: Abhinav Sharma; Teaching Faculty II: Cynthia Johnson, Zach Weston; Teaching Faculty I: Libby Lewis
+Dean and Robert H. Dedman Professor of Hospitality Management: Don Farr; Assistant Dean: Alishia Piotrowski; Bessie Morgan Marshall Professor in Hospitality Management: Kimberly Harris; Cecil B. Day Distinguished Professor of Ethics: Nathan Line; Robert H. Dedman Professor of Hospitality and Tourism Management: Tarik Dogru; J. Willard Marriott Sr. Professor in Hospitality: Lydia Hanks; Robert H. Dedman Professor in Hospitality Management: Woody Kim; Associate Professor: Sean McGinley, Jane Ohlin; Assistant Professors: Milly Njeri, Danielle Park, Abhinav Sharma; Teaching Faculty II: Cynthia Johnson, Zach Weston; Teaching Faculty I: Libby Lewis

 Established in 1947, the Dedman College of Hospitality (DCH) is the second oldest U.S. hospitality management program of its kind in a public university.
 The program is regarded by industry recruiters as one of the most highly respected, offering domestic and international studies focusing on luxury resort and lodging management, restaurant and fine dining management, beverage management, event management, recreation management, and private club management.

 The Dedman College is the newest college at Florida State University, offering both a major in Hospitality and Tourism Management and a major in Global Club Management and Leadership as options within its Bachelor of Science in Hospitality Management degree.
 In addition, the college offers a Bachelor of Science in Recreation and Tourism Management, an undergraduate Certificate in Beverage Management, an undergraduate Certificate in Special Events, and a Master of Hospitality Entrepreneurship (a partnership with the Jim Moran College of Entrepreneurship).
-High achieving undergraduate students in the Dedman College of Hospitality may also participate in the Combined Pathways program to take 12 graduate credits in the Hospitality Entrepreneurship MSE degree and count those credits toward their undergraduate and graduate degrees.
+High achieving undergraduate students in the Dedman College of Hospitality may also participate in the Combined Pathways program to take up to 12 graduate credits in the Hospitality Entrepreneurship MSE degree and count those credits toward both their undergraduate and graduate degrees.

-All undergraduates at Florida State University must demonstrate basic computer skills competency prior to graduation.
-As necessary computer competency skills vary from discipline to discipline, each major determines the courses needed to satisfy this requirement.
-Undergraduate majors in hospitality and global club management satisfy this requirement by earning a grade of "C–" or higher in CGS 2100 or CGS 2518.
+Undergraduate majors in hospitality and global club management satisfy this requirement by earning a grade of “C–” or higher in CGS 2100 or CGS 2518.

 State of Florida Common Program Prerequisites for Hospitality